Brain, Nervous System and Mental Conditions

 Brachial Plexus Palsy in Children

 Brachial plexus palsies usually happen because of a stretch injury to your child’s head, neck and shoulder.
 This can happen during birth, especially when the birth is difficult or complex.
-Sometimes a child’s shoulder will get stuck against the mother’s pelvis, which can result in a stretch injury as your child is being delivered.
+Sometimes a child’s shoulder will get stuck against the mother’s pelvis.
+This can result in a stretch injury as your child is being delivered.

-In older children, a brachial plexus palsy can occur because of an accident where the neck and shoulder get stretched.
+In older children, a brachial plexus palsy can occur because of an injury where the neck and shoulder get stretched.